4troDev/Vex-Code-Snippets/README.md

 ## Contribution Guide

 Contributions to the Vex Code Snippets project are welcome!
-If you want to contribute code snippets, bug fixes, or improvements, please refer to the [Contribution Guide](Docs/CONTRIBUTING.md) for more information on how to get started.
+If you want to contribute code snippets, bug fixes, or improvements, please refer to the [Contribution Guide](Docs/CONTRIBUTING.md) | [Web Contribution Guide](https://github.com/4troDev/Vex-Code-Snippets/blob/main/docs/CONTRIBUTING.md) for more information on how to get started.
 ## Contact

 If you have any questions or suggestions regarding this project, feel free to reach out to me on Twitter [@4tro_Dev](https://twitter.com/4tro_Dev) or join our Discord community using the link provided above.